Search for safe seafood broth recipe in the works

 C. botulinum thrives in low-oxygen, low-acid (pH>4.6) and ambient temperature environments, making improperly processed home-canned foods a common source of outbreaks, Schwan said.

-“There are personal blogs and videos of unsafe and un-validated recipes for consumers, so it’s important to identify a validated recipe that is safe,” said Shauna C. Henley of the University of Maryland, principal investigator on the project.
+“There are personal blogs and videos of unsafe and un-validated recipes for consumers, so it’s important to identify a validated recipe that is safe,” said principal investigator Shauna C. Henley of the University of Maryland Extension department of nutrition and food science.

 Funded by the National Extension Association of Family and Consumer Sciences (NEAFCS), researchers on the project are targeting food waste such as fish heads, fins, backbones and shells, as well as onion and carrot peels and celery leaves.